iAM-AMR/iAM.AMR.DOC/source/data_extraction/data_extract_rules.rst

 Factor Data
 ~~~~~~~~~~~

-When multiple data formats are available, we always prefer **contingency tables** (count data), followed by rate tables, and finally odds ratios or relative risk.
+When multiple data formats are available, we always prefer **contingency tables** (count data), followed by prevalence tables, and finally odds ratios or relative risk.
 You only need to extract one format of data for a given factor.

 Resistances and MDR